Proposal to charge for non-residential care

 East Renfrewshire Health and Social Care Partnership (HSCP) is proposing the introduction of means-tested charging for non-residential care.

 Non-residential care includes services like social supports, charges for meals, day opportunities, building and community based services.
-Personal care cannot be charged for and would reamin free.
+Personal care cannot be charged for and would reamin free as set out in legislation.

 For many years, we have worked hard to avoid the need to introduce charges for non-residential care, and up until now we are the only HSCP in Greater Glasgow and Clyde that does not charge for these services.
 Regrettably, our financial position, the demand for services and the increasing complexity of need, means we need to consider introducing means-tested charges for these services.